Skin Care Basics: Building A Healthy Skin Care Routine

 Following a daily skin care routine is something we should all practice.
 By properly caring for your skin, you can help reduce harmful effects from environmental elements, which will in turn help your skin age gracefully.

-One of the biggest misconceptions when it comes to a skin care regimen is that you need the most expensive cleansers, moisturizers, and latest tools in order to properly achieve healthy skin.
-That, my friend, is not true.
+One of the biggest misconceptions when it comes to a skin care routine is that you need the most expensive cleansers, moisturizers, and latest tools in order to properly achieve healthy skin.
+Well, that’s actually not true.

 Here are the basic steps you should follow in order to achieve healthy skin and maintain a “youthful” glow.

 Any good skin care routine starts with proper cleansing.
 Cleansing is essential to remove oil, dirt and dead skin cells.
 Cleanse your face twice a day to remove dirt, makeup, and excess oil.

 When cleansing, be very gentle with your skin.
 Also, pat your face when drying, as opposed to rubbing.